jgrassler/talks/monasca-onboarding/src/main.md

 We can gather all sorts of metrics and attach arbitrary dimensions to them.
 The most common one is of course the host name, but you could attach all sorts of other dimensions to identify a particular metric.
-For instance a VM's libvirt ID if you gather a particular metric for all VMs running on a host.
+For instance a VM's resource ID if you gather a particular metric for all VMs running on a host.

-We have an alerting framework where you can define all sorts of thresholds on arbitrary metrics.

-This ties into the notification engine which can send notifications on any or all channels it's got a plugin for.
+We have a real-time alerting engine which evaluates the measurements consumed from the message queue before they get persisted.
+This ensures very short latency for notifications.

+The notification engine is pluggable and supports several notification channels, like email, webhook, Slack, Jira, Hipchat, etc.

 Last but not least we also have an aggregation engine for turning a flood of individual metrics into a synthetic compound metric.
 Anybody who has ever